pollination/pollination-docs/apps/deploy-app.md

 ![](../.gitbook/assets/pollination-apps/wind_rose.png)

-If the app runs as expected, enter "ctrl + c" on the command line to stop the app.
+If the app runs as expected, enter `ctrl + c` on the command line to stop the app.

 ### Step-5: Running the app in a Docker container